 Don’t just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?

 Below are links to the take-home portions of each exam.
-If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
+If you are interested in using LaTeX to type up your solutions, you can obtain the source file by replacing .pdf with .tex in the urls below.

 Mathematics & Teaching